Mal Meninga: Canberra

 During 1994, Meninga played his final test on Australian soil when he led the Kangaroos to a record 58–0 win over France in a one-off test at Sydney's Parramatta Stadium in front of an almost packed house of 27,318.
 He scored a try and kicked 5 goals in his final test for Australia in Australia.
 Unfortunately for Meninga, in his last State of Origin series for Queensland as both captain and as a player, New South Wales, led by Raiders teammate Laurie Daley, won the series 2–1.
-The State of Origin series is the only trophy Mal Meninga would not win as a team captain.
+The State of Origin series is the only trophy Meninga would not win as a team captain.
 Meninga captained the Raiders to the Grand final for a record fifth time in 1994.
 At the end of the 1994 season, Meninga was selected for his record fourth Kangaroo Tour and his record second as captain when he went on the 1994 Kangaroo tour.
 Meninga became the only player selected to four Kangaroo tours and the only player to twice be named tour captain.
 Australia again lost the first test against Great Britain at Wembley Stadium, but changes made to the team by coach Bob Fulton saw the Kangaroos bounce back with a vengeance in the second test at Old Trafford with a 38–8 win.
 With the scores locked at 4–4 after two penalty goals each, Meninga intercepted a Bobbie Goulding pass only 20 metres from his own line and raced 70 metres downfield, with flying Lions winger Martin Offiah bearing down on him.
 Just as Offiah tackled him, Meninga gave a perfectly timed pass to winger Andrew Ettingshausen who scored the first of Australia's seven tries that day.
 After a poor first test, the second saw a welcome return to form for Meninga.
 The Kangaroos then scored a hard-fought 23–4 win in the third test at Elland Road to once again retain The Ashes and keep alive their streak of not having lost a test series in England since the 1959–60 Kangaroo tour.
-On 4 December 1994, at the Stade de la Méditerranée in Béziers, France, Mal Meninga captained Australia to a record 74–0 victory over a very weak French team, scoring the final try of the game, and of his career.
-In a test career of 46 games for Australia, Mal Meninga scored a total of 278 points (21 tries, 99 goals).
+On 4 December 1994, at the Stade de la Méditerranée in Béziers, France, Meninga captained Australia to a record 74–0 victory over a very weak French team, scoring the final try of the game, and of his career.
+In a test career of 46 games for Australia, Meninga scored a total of 278 points (21 tries, 99 goals).
 Australia won 40 and only lost 6 of the tests Meninga played and did not lose a test series during his time in the green and gold.
 He played in the centres on 40 occasions for Australia, with one game on the wing, two in the second-row, and three from the bench.
 On his four Kangaroo Tours as a player, Meninga holds the distinction in playing in every test for Australia on tour, playing all six tests in both 1982 and 1986, all five in 1990, and all four in 1994.
 Former teammate and coach of the London Broncos, Gary Grienke was hopeful of bringing Meninga to his club for a swansong season, but this did not eventuate.